christiangoran/child-personality-quiz/TESTING.md

 1. The performance score was somewhat lower because of the piechart.js file with the pieChart function that seem to slow the process down.
 However the score is still on an acceptable level.

 2. The SEO score was somewhat lower as well due to missing meta text i the HTML.
-The solution for this was to define keywords and a description of the web site.
+* Fix: The solution for this was to define keywords and a description of the web site.

 #### **Final Results**